-With so many mowers to choose from, it can be difficult to choose the right model.
+With so many mowers to choose from, it can be difficult to choose the best lawn mower model for you.
 The first factor to consider is the power source – do you want a corded electric or petrol model, a battery type or a push mower?
 Once you’ve decided on that, you can then decide on the mower cutting type – rotary, cylinder or hover.

 Read on to find out about the different mower cutting types.